Terraform for automating NC2 and FVN

 4. nc2-fvn_nonat-vpcs

-- Creates no-NAT VPCs
+- Creates two Flow VPCs with no-NAT egress

 5. nc2-fvn_nat-vms-simple